-- 8.9.7.4.
-The MCO shall notify lock-in providers of their selection. - 8.9.7.5.
+- 8.8.7.4.
+The MCO shall notify lock-in providers of their selection. - 8.8.7.5.
 The continued need for lock-in shall be periodically (at least every two (2) years) evaluated by the MCO for each member in the program.
-Prescriptions from all participating prescribers shall be honored and may not be required to be written by the PCP only unless the member is also locked in to his/her PCP. - 8.9.7.6.
-The MCO shall submit monthly reports within ten (10) days after the last day of the month on the pharmacy lock-in program activities as defined by DHH.
-The MCO shall transmit a monthly file to DHH identifying the recipients that are enrolled in Physician and Pharmacy Lock-In and those enrolled in Pharmacy-Only Lock-In.
+Prescriptions from all participating prescribers shall be honored and may not be required to be written by the PCP only unless the member is also locked in to his/her PCP. - 8.8.7.6.
+The MCO shall submit monthly reports within ten (10) days after the last day of the month on the pharmacy lock-in program activities as defined by LDH.
+The MCO shall transmit a monthly file to LDH identifying the recipients that are enrolled in Physician and Pharmacy Lock-In and those enrolled in Pharmacy-Only Lock-In.
 This can be a one byte field.
-In addition to the Lock-In recipients, the MCO shall also lock in providers that manage the recipients. - 8.9.7.7.
+In addition to the Lock-In recipients, the MCO shall also lock in providers that manage the recipients. - 8.8.7.7.
 The MCO shall develop criteria and protocols to avoid enrollee injury due to the prescribing of drugs by more than one prescriber.

-8.10.
+8.9.
 Pharmacy Administrative Simplification

-Not later than September 30, 2015, the MCO shall develop jointly with all other Bayou Health MCOs a common pharmacy administrative framework that applies equally to each Bayou Health MCO and collectively meets the requirements of Sections 6.3.1 through 6.3.5.3.
-The framework and any revision thereto, shall be reviewed and approved by DHH prior to implementation.
-Any changes to the framework shall be submitted to DHH at least 30 days prior to implementation.
+Not later than September 30, 2015, the MCO shall develop jointly with all other MCOs a common pharmacy administrative framework that applies equally to each MCO and collectively meets the requirements of Sections 6.3.1 through 6.3.5.4.
+The framework and any revision thereto, shall be reviewed and approved by LDH prior to implementation.
+Any changes to the framework shall be submitted to LDH at least 30 days prior to implementation.

-8.11.
+8.10.
 Medical History Information

-- 8.11.1.
-The MCO is responsible for eliciting pertinent medical record information from the treating health care provider(s), as needed and/or as requested by DHH, for purposes of making medical necessity determinations. - 8.11.2.
-The MCO shall take appropriate action when a treating health care provider does not cooperate with providing complete medical history information within the requested timeframe. - 8.11.3.
-Providers who do not provide requested medical information for purposes of making medical necessity determinations, for a particular item or service, shall not be entitled to payment for the provision of such item or service. - 8.11.4.
-Should a provider fail or refuse to respond to the MCO's request for medical record information, at the MCO's discretion or directive by DHH, the MCO shall, at a minimum, impose financial penalties against the provider as appropriate.
+- 8.10.1.
+The MCO is responsible for eliciting pertinent medical record information from the treating health care provider(s), as needed and/or as requested by LDH, for purposes of making medical necessity determinations. - 8.10.2.
+The MCO shall take appropriate action when a treating health care provider does not cooperate with providing complete medical history information within the requested timeframe. - 8.10.3.
+Providers who do not provide requested medical information for purposes of making medical necessity determinations, for a particular item or service, shall not be entitled to payment for the provision of such item or service. - 8.10.4.
+Should a provider fail or refuse to respond to the MCO's request for medical record information, at the MCO's discretion or directive by LDH, the MCO shall, at a minimum, impose financial penalties against the provider as appropriate.

-8.12.
+8.11.
 PCP and Behavioral Health Provider Utilization and Quality Profiling

-8.12.1.
-The MCO shall profile its PCPs and specialized behavioral health providers (including but not limited to addiction, mental health, and residential providers) and analyze utilization data to identify utilization and/or quality of care issues.
+- 8.11.1.
+The MCO shall profile its PCPs and specialized behavioral health providers (including but not limited to addiction, mental health, and residential providers) and analyze utilization data to identify utilization and/or quality of care issues. - 8.11.2.
+The MCO shall investigate and intervene, as appropriate, when utilization and/or quality of care issues are identified.